 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-If your dog is like most dogs, he probably has a habit of disappearing when he catches the scent of who knows what.
-He may see another dog on the horizon and then be missing in action for the next half an hour.
-Fortunately, you can now get your dog microchipped to help keep track of him.
-This computer chip that’s the size of a grain of rice, is usually inserted into the neck of your dog.
-Then if your dog is lost and found, the chip is scanned, your personal details come up, and the identity of your dog confirmed.
+If your dog is like most canines, they probably have a habit of disappearing when they catch the scent of who knows what.
+They may see another dog on the horizon and then be missing in action for the next half an hour.
+Fortunately, you can now get your dog microchipped to help keep track of them.
+A computer chip that is the size of a grain of rice, is usually inserted into the neck of your dog.
+If your dog is lost and later located, the chip is scanned, your personal details come up, and the identity of your dog confirmed.

 However, as with all procedures involving a needle, there comes a risk.
 So this article will investigate any potential dangers and reach a conclusion on whether it’s safe to have your dog microchipped.

 Cancer is a low-risk concern to be aware of

 Most information found online sings the praises of microchipping and is adamant that it is a totally safe procedure.
 Yet recent reports from the British Small Animal Veterinary Association suggest it may not be quite so straightforward.
 Reports have identified a real and relatively undiscussed risk of cancer.